In this role you will be responsible for the following:

 - Possible prescribed burn participation.

-- Learning native flora observed in the field.
+- Using a dichotomous key and learning native flora observed in the field.

 - Assistance with data entry, record keeping, other miscellaneous office work and organizational tasks as needed.